Aryesh-M/Learn/OOP/OOPs.md

 > **Object Oriented Application:**
 > - It's a collection of **related** objects, **communicating** with each other, exchanging **messages** with each other in a **controlled** environment as per the **rules** of the busines.

+> **Component:**
+> - A ready to use third party object can be called as a Component.
+It can be replaced without any changes in the application.
+A component generally used by a programmer as an object.
+>

 ##### Use Principles & Patterns:
 ##### Define a relationship